Chris-Nesbitt/hobby-website/README.md

 - Navigation between sections of the site
 - Organized layout and content presentation

-## Technologies
-- HTML
-- CSS

-## Purpose
-This project was created as part of coursework in the Computer Programming and Analysis program at Fanshawe College.
+Created as a programming assignment in the Computer Programming and Analysis program at Fanshawe College.